-Globally, employees who meet classification criteria set out in accordance with the European Banking Authority have been classified as Identified Staff by Rabobank Group.
-These individuals are subject to stringent deferral rules, in which a minimum of 40% of any total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) will be deferred and will vest progressively over a five year period.
+In addition to the identification of Accountable Persons under the BEAR, employees who meet classification criteria set out in accordance with the European Banking Authority have been classified as Identified Staff by Rabobank Group.
+These individuals are subject to stringent deferral rules, in which a minimum of 40% of any total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) will be deferred and will vest progressively over a 4-6 year period.

-As at 31 December 2018, all roles on the Executive Team of Rabobank Australia were classified as Identified Staff.
-In addition, several Senior Management positions in Legal & Secretariat,
+As at 31 December 2019, all roles on the Executive Team of Rabobank Australia were classified as Identified Staff.
+In addition, several Senior Management positions in Legal & Secretariat, Internal Audit, Risk Management and Treasury are also classified as Identified Staff in 2019.